25 | Reset: What Becomes Available When You Choose to Dissolve

 Then we started suppressing fire.
 A century of good intentions allowed fuel to accumulate to densities these trees had never faced.
 In 2020, the Castle Fire killed ten to fourteen percent of all living giant sequoias on earth.

-I have watched people I work with spend decades suppressing grief, performing wellness, overriding the body's signals with productivity.
-You may recognize the pattern.
+I have watched people I work with spend decades suppressing grief, performing wellness, overriding the body's signals with busyness.
+I have done this too.
+I am still catching myself doing it, even as I write a post about reset.
+The pattern is not subtle once you see it.
 The harder you suppress disruption, the more catastrophic it becomes when it inevitably arrives.
 I wrote about this in Thresholds, my exploration of what it looks like to fall apart on purpose.

 What the Soil Remembers and the Soul Forgets

-The Torah opens with a story about creation and rest.
+The Jewish Torah opens with a story about creation and rest.
 God did not rest on the seventh day from exhaustion.
 The Hebrew shabbat means "to cease."
 The first thing declared holy in the entire narrative was not a place or a person.
 It was a pause.
+The oldest holy days were not commemorations.
+They were alignments with what the earth was already doing.
 Over half the world's population traces its spiritual lineage through this text.
-And yet most spend their day of rest catching up on what they could not finish during the other six, then wonder why Monday feels like a punishment.
+And yet, most spend their day of rest catching up on what they could not finish during the other six, then wonder why Monday feels like a punishment.

 The same tradition commanded that every seventh year, the land itself rest.
 No planting.
 No harvesting.
 Debts forgiven.
 Our word "sabbatical" descends from this.
-The ancient authors understood something we have spent centuries forgetting: the soul and the soil follow the same law.
+These authors understood something we have spent centuries forgetting: the soul and the soil follow the same law.

-I learned this firsthand studying biodynamic farming at Rudolf Steiner College's Raphael Garden in Sacramento.
-Steiner was an Austrian mystic who founded anthroposophy, the science of spirit, in the early twentieth century.
-His insight was that the land is not a machine to be optimized but a living system requiring cycles of rest.
+I learned this firsthand studying biodynamic farming at Rudolf Steiner College's Raphael Garden in Sacramento, California.
+Steiner founded anthroposophy, a philosophy bridging science and spirit, and biodynamic agriculture grew directly from it: farming as a practice of listening to the land rather than extracting from it.
+He understood that the land is not a machine to be optimized but a living system requiring cycles of rest.
 A field never allowed to lie fallow stops producing.
 We have since depleted over half the carbon from the world's cultivated soils.
 The earth did what the spirit does when it is never given permission to stop.
 It went quiet on its own terms.

 The Ancient Architecture of Stepping Away

 Every civilization that has endured built formal structures for withdrawal and return.
 Anthropologist Arnold van Gennep mapped the pattern in 1909: separation, liminality, reincorporation.
 "The energy in any system eventually dissipates and must be renewed at crucial intervals."
-If you have ever felt that pull to step away and cannot explain why, this is the architecture your body remembers.
+That pull you feel to step away, the one you cannot fully explain.
+This is the architecture your body remembers.

-The Oglala Lakota Hanblecheyapi, "Crying for a Vision," is one of the Seven Sacred Rites recorded by Black Elk in The Sacred Pipe.
+The Oglala Lakota Hanblecheyapi, "Crying for a Vision," is one of the Seven Sacred Rites recorded by Black Elk in his recount of The Sacred Pipe.
 One to four days on an isolated hilltop.
 No food.
 No water.
 Not waiting for an answer.
 Waiting for the question to become clear.

-The Desert Fathers practiced the same principle: "Go, sit in your cell, and your cell will teach you everything."
+The hermits in Egypt known as the Desert Fathers practiced the same principle: "Go, sit in your cell, and your cell will teach you everything."
 The Japanese practice of kintsugi repairs broken pottery with gold, honoring the crack as evidence that something was reset, not ruined.

 I was standing on the highest mountain of them all.
 I understood more than I saw; for I was seeing in a sacred manner the shapes of all things in the spirit.